Sweet and Savory Bacon Jam Recipe

 - It’s Worth the Wait.
 Be sure to give the bacon jam enough time to break down and thicken into a nice, gooey jam.
 It may take less time than the recipe calls for, but it may take a bit longer, especially if you’re using more ingredients.
 Give it the time it needs.

-What to Serve with Bacon Jam
+What to Do with Bacon Grease?

 - Pair it with Cheese.
 We served some up immediately here over some cheese slices and toasted breads.
 It really is a great little appetizer or teaser.
 I love it with blue cheese.
 I’ve made grilled cheese with bacon jam and I hope to post that soon, and WOW, is it freaking delicious.
 Definitely one of our favorites.

-- Great on Burgers.
+- Great on Burgers!
 Top your next burger with melty cheese and bacon jam.
 You will thank me for this!

 Check Out My Other Popular Recipes

-- Cajun Candied Bacon
+- Candied Bacon is another deliciously decadent treat.

-Sweet and Savory Bacon Jam Recipe
+The Best Bacon Jam Recipe

 Ingredients